How to

 Refrigerator

-Side-by-Side (or Column) Refrigerators are divided vertically: on one side, the freezer door and on the other the fridge.
-These models are more advantageous if you need a fairly large freezer and want to have everything at hand.
+Side-by-Side (or Column) Refrigerators are divided vertically: on one side, the freezer door and the other, the fridge.
+These models are more advantageous if you need a reasonably large freezer and want to have everything at hand.
 Note: most of these models have a water dispenser or ice machine.
 This refrigerator allows you to enjoy a large storage space.
 Perfect for families!

 Capacity: from 22.2 CU FT to 27 CU FT Width: from 33’’ to 36’’